Gun Cleaning Accessories

 Why Gun Cleaning Matters

 Many shooters ask how often they should clean their gun.
 My answer is simple: after every single outing.
 Even if you've only fired a handful of cartridges, moisture from the propellant and primer residue can remain in the barrels.
-This dampness creates the perfect conditions for rust to form, particularly in British weather where humidity is often high.
-Regular cleaning prevents corrosion, maintains accuracy, and extends the working life of your shotgun significantly.
+This dampness creates ideal conditions for rust to form, particularly in British weather, where humidity is often high.
+Regular cleaning prevents corrosion, maintains accuracy, and significantly extends the working life of your shotgun.

 Beyond preventing rust, consistent gun maintenance ensures all moving parts work smoothly.
 A well-maintained shotgun opens and closes crisply, ejects cleanly, and patterns consistently.
 Neglected guns develop tight actions, pitted barrels, and eventually costly repair bills that could have been avoided with basic care.